cheblin/AdHoc-protocol/README.md

 class Server implements InCS, InCPP, InC {
 	interface ToMyClients {
 		class Pack {
-			@I           byte  field;    //required field, the field data before sending is not encoded (poorly compressible), and can take values in the range from -128 to 127
+			             byte  field;    //required field, the field data before sending is not encoded (poorly compressible), and can take values in the range from -128 to 127
 			@A           byte  field1;   //required field, the data is compressed, the field can take values in the range from 0 to 255.
 In fact it is an analogy to the type uint8_t in C.
 			@I(-1000)    byte  field2;   //required field, (not to be compressed), the field can take values in the range from -1128 to -873
 			@X_          short field3;   //optional field takes values in the range  from -32 768 to 32 767. will be compressed with ZigZag on sending.